-- (1) The Company's revenues come from interest earned on cash balances, camp rental fees as well as administration fees for acting as operator on certain joint operations.
-Interest earned during 2007 remained relatively stable due to keeping a steady investment base after the Company completed equity financings in fourth quarter of 2006 and third quarter of 2007.
-The downward trend in 2008 is the result of the Company not earning as much interest as ongoing exploration has reduced the amount of cash remaining to invest.
+- (1) The Company's revenues come from interest earned on cash balances, camp rental fees as well as subleasing equipment.
+Interest earned during 2007 remained relatively stable due to keeping a steady investment base after the Company completed an equity financing in the third quarter of 2007.
+The downward trend in the first two quarters of 2008 is the result of the Company not earning as much interest as ongoing exploration has reduced the amount of cash remaining to invest.
 Third and fourth quarter revenues of 2008 would have continued to decrease if not for the fees earned on the rental of the Fork Lake camp.
-Revenues continued to the Fork Lake camp. - (2) Basic and diluted. - (3) The Company completed a private placement in the third quarter of 2007.
+Revenues continued to decline in the first quarter of 2009 due to declining interest rate and no rental fees earned on the Fork Lake camp.
+A slight increase in revenues in the second quarter of 2009 was the result of the Company sub-leasing certain equipment. - (2) Basic and diluted. - (3) The Company completed a private placement in the third quarter of 2007.
 The exercise of broker warrants and options in the second and third quarter of 2008 combined with the issue of shares in the second quarter of 2008 as part of the Mud Lake Option Agreement account for the changes during this time frame.
 Finally, the Company completed a series of private placements in the fourth quarter of 2008.